Ramandeep172/text-summariser/README.md

 Visit the website https://my-text-summariser.herokuapp.com/ to view the application.
 Fill the form as shown.
 Enter text or file and select the options to get required output.

 # How to replicate
-Basic requirements- Python 3.7 or above\
+Basic requirements- Python 3.7 or above <br/>
-Step 1. clone and download the project\
+Step 1. clone and download the project <br/>
-Step 2. run command pip install -r requirements.txt\ Step 3. run command app.py and open localhost:5000 to view the application
+Step 2. run command pip install -r requirements.txt <br/>
+Step 3. run command app.py and open localhost:5000 to view the application